juan504n/Retail-Location-Analysis/README.md

-# The Brutox Challenge - Retail-Location-Analysis
+# The Buxton Challenge - Retail-Location-Analysis

 Overview
 - Retial site selection is one solution provided by Buxton to its clients.
 Using a retailer's locations, Brution builds statistical models to forcast revenue of potential new locations.